EatTheFuture/image_tools/README.md

 ## ETF LUT Maker

-A tool to generate LUTs by analyzing purpose-captured images from a camera.
+A tool for generating and adjusting LUTs.

-Currently this is only capable of generating transfer function LUTs.
+Currently this is only capable of generating 1D transfer function LUTs.

 ### To-do: